niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 You can find the git manual right here - [Git](https://git-scm.com/docs).
 Once you've read the manual you can take a small quiz that will test you knowledge of Git.

-> Disclaimer: This quiz is not polished.
-It was a basic [quiz](https://happy-noyce-67af4f.netlify.com/) that I created while I was learning React.
-LinkedIn introduced a quiz of their own, which you can boast about in your profile.
+## Remember Git is not Github.
+So What is it, Then?

-Remember Git is not Github.
-If you don't want to go through the entire manual, I've mentioned some basic commands that should get you started.
+At a high level, GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.
+The link to Github guides is [here](https://guides.github.com/).If you don't want to go through the entire manual, I completely understand.
+I can tell you basic commands to get you started but before that lets look at some installations.

 ### Installing Git on Mac